A densely-populated country on the eastern shore of the Mediterranean Sea, Israel is the only state in the world with a

 Its political life has nonetheless been dominated by the conflict with its Arab neighbours, including full-scale regional wars in 1948, 1967 and 1973, and many smaller-scale conflicts including the 1956 invasion of Egypt and the Lebanon wars of 1982 and 2006.

 Relations with the Palestinians have been the key factor in foreign and security policy.
 The Palestinians in the West Bank and eastern Jerusalem have lived under Israeli occupation since 1967.
 The settlements that Israel has built in the West Bank are home to nearly 500,000 people and are deemed to be illegal under international law, although Israel disputes this.

 In 1979 Egypt and Israel signed a peace agreement, but it wasn't until the early 1990s, after years of an uprising known as the intifada, that a peace process began with the Palestinians.
 Despite the handover of Gaza and parts of the West Bank to Palestinian control, a final agreement has yet to be reached.

-The main stumbling blocks include the status of Jerusalem and the fate of Palestinian refugees and their descendants, Jewish settlements, and attacks by Palestinian armed groups.
+The main stumbling blocks include the status of Jerusalem, and the fate of Palestinian refugees and their descendants, Jewish settlements, and attacks by Palestinian armed groups.